Shah-e-Alam's Roza: History

 Shah e Alam was the son of Syed Burhanuddin Qutub-ul-Alam and the great grandson of Syed Makhdoom Jahaniyan Jahangasht.
 Attracted to the court of Ahmed Shah I, his father settled at Vatva and died there in 1452.
 Shah e Alam succeeded his father and, till his death in 1475, was the guide of Mahmud Begada's youth, and afterwards one of the most revered of Muslim religious teachers of Ahmedabad.

+In 1670, Aurangzeb assigned several villages to the Roza and its custodians, the Saiyads of Vatva.
+In 1724, Trimbak Rao Dabhade Gaekwad assigned several villages as well.
+In 1867, the British government in Bombay paid for repairs and upkeep of the roza.